Urinary Incontinence: It’s a Problem for Men, Too.

 Types of Incontinence

-There are two types of incontinence.
+There are two types of urology incontinence.
 With stress incontinence, urine leaks during physical activity, such as sneezing or swinging a golf club.
 With urge incontinence, often called overactive bladder, leakage is associated with an overwhelming need to urinate.
 Triggers can include running water or the “key in the door” syndrome.
 Mixed incontinence is when someone has both types of urine leakage.

 Causes of Incontinence